michalasia10/dietMaker/README.md

 ---
 @GET
 */product/* <br />
-return: Get all product objects <br />
+return: Get all product objects with pagination default : limit 50 , offset 0 <br />
 optional: /product with query /product?limit=50&offset=0 <br />
 return: Get all product objects from 0 to 50 id in db